Back Cover

 It was in this world that Fanny Crosby, Mary McLeod Bethune, Nettie McCormick, Sarah Dunn Clarke, Emma Dryer, Virginia Asher, Evangeline Booth, and Amanda Berry Smith lived and worked and served.
 They were ordinary women called to serve God.
 They followed His leading, risking their own safety and reputation.
 In doing so, they changed the world forever.

-The stories of these eight historic, faithful women will change your life as well as you see what God can do through the will
+The stories of these eight historic, faithful women will change your life as well as you see what God can do through the willing hearts of ordinary women.

 This book was an encouraging read.
 Though I read it on and off through a busy work season, it was refreshing to come back to stories of some of the women of history who stood fast "when others shuddered".
 I had never heard about Jamie Janosz but I was entrigued by the life overviews of women who lived during an ever-changing society.